Statement on Digital Accessibility

-This statement on accessibility applies to the website published on the www.jmberlin.de domain and was issued/revised on 26 July 2022.
+This accessibility statement applies to the website published under the domain www.jmberlin.de and was last revised on 5 June 2025.

-As a public entity persuant to Directive (EU) 2016/2102, we strive to make our websites accessible in accordance with the provisions of the German Act on Equal Opportunities for Persons with Disabilities (BGG) as well as the Barrier-free Information Technology Ordinance (BITV 2.0) on the implementation of Directive (EU) 2016/2102.
+As a public body within the meaning of Directive (EU) 2016/2102, we endeavor to make our websites accessible in accordance with the provisions of the Federal Disability Equality Act (BGG) and the Accessible Information Technology Ordinance (BITV 2.0) for the implementation of Directive (EU) 2016/2102.

 The requirements for accessibility can be found in § 3 (1-4) and § 4 BITV 2.0, which was enacted on the basis of § 12d BGG.